benjaminkostiuk/sprout/README.md

-# plant_life
+# Sprout

 Keep an eye on the important plants in your life.
 Set watering schedules, read up on their particularities and get daily reminders to keep up in your busy life

-This project is a work in progress.
+This project is UI prototype for future plant life mobile application.

 ## Getting Started